truenas/documentation/content/SCALE/SCALEUIReference/Storage/Pools/Datasets/EncryptionUISCALE.md

 ## Unlock Datasets Screen
 **Unlock** on the **ZFS Encryption** widget displays for locked datasets that are not child datasets that inherit encryption from the parent dataset.
-**Unlock** opens the **Unlock Datasets** screen that allows you to unlock the selected dataset, and to unlock the child datasets at the same time.
+**Unlock** opens the **Unlock Datasets** screen that allows you to unlock the selected dataset, and the child datasets at the same time.
 {{< expand "Click Here for More Information" "v" >}}
 If you select a non-root parent dataset, the unlock screen includes two **Dataset Passphrase** fields for two datasets, the non-root parent and the child of that non-root parent, and the option to **Unlock Child Encrypted Roots** pre-selected.

 ![UnlockDatasetsScreenNonRootParent](/images/SCALE/22.12/UnlockDatasetsScreenNonRootParent.png "Unlock Non-Root Parent and Child Datasets Screen")

-If you select child dataset of the root dataset or of a non-root parent, the screen includes only the one **Dataset Passphrase** field, and the option to **Unlock Child Encrypted Roots** pre-selected.
+If you select a child dataset of the root dataset or of a non-root parent, the screen includes only the one **Dataset Passphrase** field, and the option to **Unlock Child Encrypted Roots** pre-selected.

 ![UnlockDatasetsScreen](/images/SCALE/22.12/UnlockDatasetsScreen.png "Unlock Datasets Screen")